 Eric de Beauchamp: Okay.
-So, yes, for the full year accounts we decided to add a category, in fact of impaired not past due loans.
+So, yes, for the full year accounts we decided to add a category, in fact of impaired (non-revolving) loans.
 So in fact, the idea was to have more precise information in IFRS, more detailed.
-We always have been monitoring these customers very closely, and decided to show them separately this time.
-So you see an amount of RUB 6 billion, these are represented by eight customers, individual and corporate customers, of which the credit side is guaranteed by collateral.
-So on most of the case the collateral covers more than 100% of the credit line.
+We always have been monitoring this customer very closely, and decided to state it separately, and so you will see a lot of RUB 6 billion, these are represented by eight customers, individual and corporate customers, of which the credit side is guaranteed by collateral, so on most of the case the collateral covers more than 100% of the credit line.